Greater Sudbury: Economy

 After a brief period as a lumber camp, Sudbury's economy was dominated by the mining industry for much of the 20th century.
 By the 1970s, Inco employed a quarter of the local workforce.
 However, in 2006, Inco and Falconbridge were taken over by foreign multinational corporations: Inco was acquired by the Brazilian company Vale, and Falconbridge was purchased by the Swiss company Xstrata which was in turn purchased by Anglo–Swiss Glencore forming Glencore Xstrata.
 Several other mining companies, including First Nickel and KGHM, also have mining operations in the Sudbury area.

 Mining now employs only 6,000 people in the city, although the mining supply and service sector employs a further 10,000.
 By 2006, 80% of Greater Sudbury's labour force was employed in services with 20% remaining in manufacturing.
 Over 345 mining supply and service companies are located in Sudbury.
 This includes a number of public and private firms pursuing research and development in new mining technologies such as Mining Innovation Rehabilitation and Applied Research Corporation (MIRARCO), the Northern Center for Advanced Technology (NORCAT), and the Centre for Excellence in Mining Innovation (CEMI).

 While mining has decreased in relative importance, Sudbury's economy has diversified to establish itself as a major centre of finance, business, tourism, health care, education, government, and science and technology research.
 Many of these reflect Sudbury's position as a regional service center for Northeastern Ontario, a market of 550,000 people.

 The top employers in Sudbury as of November 2010 include:

 Many retail businesses in the city have moved outside of the downtown core in the late 20th century and the city has struggled to rebuild and maintain a vibrant downtown core.
 In the 2000s and early 2010s, projects aimed at revitalizing the downtown core included the creation of Market Square, a farmer's and craft market; the redevelopment of the Rainbow Center Mall; streetscape beautification projects; the conversion of several underutilized historic properties into mixed-use office and loft developments; and the establishment and launch of the McEwen School of Architecture, as well as cultural events such as Downtown Rotary Blues for Food, Sudbury's Largest Yard and Sidewalk Sale, Downtown Sudbury Ribfest and the Up Here art and music festival.
-New projects underway in the late 2010s include Place des Arts, a performing and visual arts center; the redesign and renovation of the central plaza at Tom Davies Square; and the creation of The Junction, a multi-use complex which will incorporate the new home of the Art Gallery of Sudbury, the new main branch of the Greater Sudbury Public Library, and a convention and performance theatre space.
+New projects underway in the late 2010s include Place des Arts, a performing and visual arts center; and the redesign and renovation of the central plaza at Tom Davies Square.

 Despite these efforts a large percentage of the city's retail service sector is still found outside of the downtown core, in areas such as the Four Corners, the RioCan and Silver Hills power centres on the Kingsway, and the New Sudbury Centre, the largest shopping mall in Northern Ontario with 110 stores.